So why do we DIY on the boat?

 This past weekend, we removed our lifelines and were planning to send them out to be redone (numerous rigging shops offer a service where you can send them your old ones and they’ll duplicate them).
 A friend convinced us to do them ourselves, saying we could borrow his swaging tool.

-Although Dave and I had looked at what we had when we removed the lifelines, it wasn’t until I started measuring what we had to figure out what I needed to order that I discovered that we had four close but different size fittings – 6mm, 1/4”, 8mm and 5/16”.
+Although Dave and I had looked at what we had when we removed the lifelines, it wasn’t until I started measuring what we had in order to figure out what I needed to order that I discovered that we had four close but different size fittings – 6mm, 1/4”, 8mm and 5/16”.
 And only three different sizes on the threaded studs.
 So some had been jammed and cross-threaded together.
 Other connections didn’t have any locking mechanism and I discovered one lifeline with no adjusting turnbuckle.
 Had I not been buying parts, we wouldn’t have known — and the shop probably wouldn’t have noticed the difference since we would only have sent in the ends with the threaded studs.

 I had to buy additional parts, but the problems will be corrected: we’ll have one size of connector, none will be jammed on, the cross-threaded ones are headed for recycling, all that are threaded will lock and we’ll be able to adjust the length of all.
 We also decided to use different hardware in one area to avoid a chafe problem.
 And I chose to use 316 stainless instead of the “standard” 304 that the rigging shop uses.